simonrdavies/NapierOne/README.md

 ### File Selection<a name="FileSelection"></a>
 An important aspect of building a representative data set relates to file type usage and popularity.
 It is known that Google gathers statistics on file types while it performs its website indexing searches.
 However, the statistics are only gathered on a limited number of file types (https://support.google.com/webmasters/answer/35287?hl=en http://googlegsa.github.io/adaptor/index.html).
 While it was not possible to discover a definitive ranked list of files types currently in use, it was decided to adopt a consensus approach.
 This involved querying various sources of possible usage information and gathering approximate lists of up to their Top 40 file types.
 These lists were then compared and aggregated with the lists gathered from other sources, resulting in what the authors believe to be a fair representation of what are currently popular file types are in use today.
 The list produced is not proposed as definitive but rather a best guess consensus.
 A list of the sources for file type usage information is discussed below.
-The alphabetical identification used for each data source is then repeated in the data set description shown in Table~\ref{tab:data-set-details}.
+The alphabetical identification used for each data source is then repeated in the data set description shown in Figure 3.

 ***A - VirusTotal*** Statistics taken from file submissions to this website~\cite{VirusTotal2019} during that past 12 months were recorded.